Process and methods

 As for other types of review question, questions that are broad and lack focus (for example, 'What is the experience of living with condition X?') should be avoided.

 NICE guidelines should not reiterate or re‑phrase recommendations from the NICE guidelines on patient experience in adult NHS services, service user experience in adult mental health, people's experience in adult social care services, or other NICE guidelines on the experience of people using services.
 However, whether there are specific aspects of views or experiences that need addressing for a topic should be considered during the scoping of every guideline.
 Specific aspects identified during scoping should be included in the scope if they are not covered by existing guidelines and are supported as a priority area.
 These are likely to be topic specific and should be well defined and focused.
-The PICo (Population, Interest, Context) framework and the SPIDER framework are examples of frameworks that can be used to structure review questions on the views or experiences of people using or providing services, family members or carers or the public.
+The PICo (Population, Interest, Context) framework and the SPIDER framework in McMaster University's National Collaborating Centre for Methods and Tools registry of tools are examples of frameworks that can be used to structure review questions on the views or experiences of people using or providing services, family members or carers or the public.

 What elements of care on the general ward are viewed as important by patients following their discharge from critical care areas?